-Crack UPSC Prelims Exam in First Attempt: The preliminary examination is to exclude non-serious aspirants and provide a chance for the serious aspirants to compete in the main examinations.
-Most of the candidates think that preliminary examination is a hard nut to crack and they believe that it is the GS paper which does their attempts miserable.
+Simple Strategy to Crack UPSC: The preliminary examination is to exclude non-serious aspirants and provide a chance for the serious aspirants to compete in the main examinations.
+Most of the candidates think that preliminary examination is a hard nut to Simple Strategy to Crack UPSC and they believe that it is the GS paper which does their attempts miserable.
 It is an incorrect perception.
 The fact is that the GS paper is easy to score when it is prepared intelligently.

 Every time coaching institutes lose to provide aspirants with proper direction concerning GS (Preliminary).
 Very few questions are asked from their material.